China vs India vs Pakistan: Best Sourcing Country (2026)

 Which Asian Country Is Best for Each Garment Category?

 The right Asian origin depends as much on the product as the brand.
-Across our 200+ vetted factories and 2024-2026 placement data, eight categories show clear best-fit answers.
-Pakistan grew apparel exports to $17.1B in 2024 (PBS, 2024) primarily through cotton-heavy categories, while India's GOTS density and China's synthetic depth anchor the other ends.
+Across our 100+ documented factories and 2024-2026 placement data, eight categories show clear best-fit answers.
+Pakistan grew apparel exports to roughly $17B in 2024 (PBS, 2024) primarily through cotton-heavy categories, while India's GOTS density and China's synthetic depth anchor the other ends.

 Cotton t-shirts